 Middle Eastern – Books set in that area or featuring Middle Eastern characters who have immigrated elsewhere.

 indigenous – Books featuring indigenous peoples from anywhere in the world, such as First Nations books, or books about the Māori.
+See also the tag #100indigenousbooks which is books specifically written by indigenous writers.

 – Native American – I hope to read some books about Native American culture as well as some Native American fiction.